Kevin Everett

-Kevin Everett (born February 5, 1982) is a former American football tight end who played for the Buffalo Bills of the National Football League.
-He was drafted by the Bills in the third round of the 2005 NFL Draft.
-He played college football at the University of Miami after transferring from Kilgore College where he played on an undefeated team in 2001 under head coach Jimmy Rieves.
+Kevin Everett (born February 5, 1982) is an American former professional football player who was a tight end for the Buffalo Bills of the National Football League (NFL).
+He was selected by the Bills in the third round of the 2005 NFL draft.
+He played college football for the Miami Hurricanes after transferring from Kilgore College, where he played on an undefeated team in 2001 under head coach Jimmy Rieves.

 On September 9, 2007, Everett's playing career came to an end when he sustained a fracture and dislocation of his cervical spine that his doctors characterized as "life-threatening" the day after the injury, and stated it is likely to leave him with permanent neurological impairment.
 However, on September 11, 2007, Everett showed significant movement in his arms and legs, which led doctors to speculate that he might eventually be able to walk again.
 Indeed, Everett walked in public for the first time at Ralph Wilson Stadium before the home finale against the New York Giants on December 23, 2007.

-High school career
+Early life

 Everett attended Thomas Jefferson High School in Port Arthur, Texas, where he was a three-year letterman in football.
 As a senior, he won Class 5A All-State honors in 2000.

 College career

 Kilgore College

-Kevin Everett attended Kilgore College in Kilgore, Texas for two years, where he was a two-time first-team All-Southwest Junior College football conference pick, ranked the second best junior college player in the nation.
+Everett attended Kilgore College in Kilgore, Texas for two years, where he was a two-time first-team All-Southwest Junior College football conference pick, ranked the second best junior college player in the nation.
 As a sophomore, he caught 18 passes for 310 yards and 2 touchdowns.

 University of Miami

 He subsequently transferred to the University of Miami.
-Everett left Miami as the 86th overall pick by the Buffalo Bills in the third round of the 2005 NFL Draft.
+Everett left Miami as the 86th overall pick by the Buffalo Bills in the third round of the 2005 NFL draft.

 Professional career

 In 2005, Everett became the second tight end the Buffalo Bills brought to the team in as many years, after Tim Euhus was drafted in 2004.
 Everett struggled with injuries almost from his first day of play with the Bills, having missed the 2005 season after suffering a torn knee ligament on the first day of 2005 minicamp.
 He was placed on the physically unable to perform list on August 10, 2005, and on injured reserve on November 30.

 Everett returned to play in 2006, where he participated on special teams for most of the season.
-He made his first career start on September 10, 2006 at New England, with the Bills opening in a two-tight end set.
+He made his first career start on September 10, 2006, at New England, with the Bills opening in a two-tight end set.
 On October 1 of that same year, Everett made his first career NFL reception, gaining one yard on a deflected pass.